Divorce Litigation or Divorce Mediation – What Are My Options?

 Deciding to divorce sets the stage for intense negotiations between you and your estranged spouse.
 Emotions are high, and so are the stakes: You want what you think is fair for you.
 This means protecting your assets, your money, and your children, not to mention your sanity.

-Most people in this scenario turn to a divorce attorney or mediator to help make sure they’re getting their fair share and protecting their best interests.
+Most people in this scenario turn to an attorney or mediator to help make sure they’re getting their fair share and protecting their best interests.
 While there are couples who divorce amicably and can agree upon terms while sitting at the kitchen table, many more divorces are highly complex and must be hashed out to determine “who gets what” in the aftermath.

 The terms of a divorce, whether through mediation or litigation, will need to include: